tcschmidter/billboard-hot100-database-storage-and-analysis/README.md

 # Billboard Hot 100 Analyzer

-Scrapes the Billboard Hot 100 using Beautiful Soup and stores the data in txt files by week

-Analyzes trends in Hot 100 data

 by Thomas Clayton Schmidter

+- Scrapes the Billboard Weekly Hot 100 from current day to 1958
+- Analyzes trends and statistics in the Hot 100 datase
+- Allows for export of data as txt files